Coronavirus digest: Kim rebukes North Korea officials over 'crisis' | DW | 30.06.2021

 Brazilian President Jair Bolsonaro has been accused of turning a blind eye to possible corruption in a deal to purchase coronavirus vaccines.
 This has led to an increase in calls for impeachment for Bolsonaro, against whomprotests have been taking place in recent weeks.

-Guatemala has asked Russia to return money already paid for doses of the Sputnik V vaccine, due to non-delivery.
+Guatemala has asked Russia to return money already paid for doses of the Sputnik V vaccine, since they were never delivered.
 The Central American country had paid $80 million in early April for a supply of 8 million doses of the vaccine.
 So far, it has received just 150,000 of those.
 The Russian Direct Investment Fund said doses will reach Guatemala soon.

-The World Health Organization (WHO) said it was supporting Burundi, Eritrea, Haiti, North Korea and Tanzania in starting their COVID immunization programs.
-These are the only five countries among the WHO's 194 member states yet to begin inoculation in the fight against the coronavirus pandemic.
+The World Health Organization (WHO) said it was supporting Burundi, Eritrea, Haiti, North Korea and Tanzania in starting their COVID-19 vaccination programs.
+These are the only five countries among the WHO's 194 member states yet to begin inoculation in the coronavirus pandemic.

 tg/rt (AFP, AP, Reuters)